errowdrigorena/pizza_factory/README.md

 ## 📋 Overview

-This project demonstrates a modern and professional implementation of the **Factory Method** and **Abstract Factory** design patterns using C++17.
+This project provides highly reusable and generic utilities for building and extending the **Factory Method** and **Abstract Factory** design patterns in C++17.
+Rather than focusing on a single implementation, it offers flexible building blocks (`concrete_creator` and `dynamic_factory`) that make it trivial to create, compose, and reuse factories in any domain.

+The pizza example is used as a nod to "Head First Design Patterns"—the first design patterns book I read, and likely the first for many developers.
+It is chosen simply to avoid unnecessary friction and to provide a familiar context.
+Ultimately, only two files (`concrete_creator` and `dynamic_factory`) are the real focus of this project; everything else exists to demonstrate how they work and to prove their correctness in practice.

 The code follows industry best practices and is designed to be:

-- ✅ **Extensible**: Add new pizza types, ingredients, or doughs without modifying existing code
+- ✅ **Reusable**: The core of this project is not just the implementation of design patterns, but the provision of generic utilities (`concrete_creator` and `dynamic_factory` in `include/factory/`) that make it extremely easy to build and extend Factory Method and Abstract Factory patterns.
+These utilities are not patterns themselves, but highly reusable building blocks that enable type-safe, decoupled, and extensible object creation for any domain, not just the pizza example.
 - ✅ **Maintainable**: Clean, well-documented code following modern style guides
+- ✅ **Flexible**: The provided files are not direct pattern implementations, but reusable elements that make the construction of concrete and dynamic factories trivial.
+Their design allows them to be used for classic patterns or any scenario requiring flexible, decoupled object instantiation, making them valuable beyond the scope of design patterns alone.
 - ✅ **Testable**: Complete test coverage with GoogleTest
 - ✅ **Modern**: Utilizes C++17 features like smart pointers and move semantics